Valafi/UE5-Style-Guide/README.md

 * `Dead` - Is dead?
 Will deaden?
 * `Visibility` - Is visible?
 Set visibility?
 A description of flying conditions?

-#### 3.3.1.4 Event Handlers and Dispatchers Should Start With `On` <a name="bp-funcs-naming-eventhandlers"></a>
+#### Event Handlers and Dispatchers Should Start With `On` <a name="blueprints--functions--naming--events"></a>

-Any function that handles an event or dispatches an event should start with `On` and continue to follow [the verb rule](#bp-funcs-naming-verbs).
+Any function that handles an event or dispatches an event should start with `On` and continue to follow [the verb rule](#blueprints--functions--naming--verbs).
 The verb may move to the end however if past-tense reads better.

 [Collocations](http://dictionary.cambridge.org/us/grammar/british-grammar/about-words-clauses-and-sentences/collocation) of the word `On` are exempt from following the verb rule.